 A large part of the solution was to move from a monohull to a catamaran platform as the supporting buoyancy moves to the extremities rather than the middle.
+It also gives the opportunity to massively increase the volume and space available by spreading the hulls.
 This solves some objectives but creates other challenges that must be solved and the answers aren't always obvious.

 The first prototype was built by Blair McLay in his garage in 2015.
 Blair was working for the renowned Yacht Engineering firm Pure Design at the time.
 (He was there for 8 years) He built the Prototype in the evenings/weekends while during the working week he was helping create the structures and drawings for the likes of Emirates Team New Zealand, the Volvo Ocean Race and other leading edge vessels.
 To develop further and fund future prototypes, Blair placed the boat on Trademe in 2018.